Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Generates a table containing Elasticsearch data.
 The `dataGrid` control has built in support for sorting, filtering, column configuration and pagination.

+Table rows holding data have the class `data-row` to identify them within the code.
+They also have a class added `selected` when the row is selected (e.g. showing the associated feature on the map).
+For rows linking to raw Elasticsearch documents, as opposed to aggregated data, there is a class `absence-record` added when the record is a record of absence.
+Finally, additional classes can be added to rows using the `@rowClasses` option.

 The following options are available:

 **id**